naman0815/catalog-manager/README.md

 3. Download the JSON file.
 4. In the Nuvio TV app, go to Addons → Manage from phone.
 5. Scan the QR code, go to Collections, click Import and choose the JSON file.
 6. Save changes and sync to your TV.
-Done!
+Done! <br>
 ⚠️ I have not tested this on mobile so PC is highly recommended.

 # Screenshot